Last Updated: December 16, 2024

 Forming an LLC in New Hampshire doesn’t require obtaining a general business license or collecting sales taxes.
 However, if you operate in a regulated industry, you may need a license from the state or federal government.
 In New Hampshire, regulated businesses must register using Granite Tax Connect.
 Regulated businesses include food service, hotels, restaurants, tobacco, timber, and alcohol.

 Apart from those, you still need to make sure your LLC has all the other licenses and permits it’s required to have by law.
-Unfortunately, because licensing varies by industry and location and can occur on the federal, state, and local levels, there’s no central place to check to see if you have all the licenses and permits you need.
+Unfortunately, because licensing varies by industry and location and can occur on the federal, state, and local levels, there’s no central place to check to see if you have all the New Hampshire licenses and permits you need.
 You’ll need to do some research.

 For example, even though New Hampshire doesn’t have a “general business license” at the state level, there’s a chance your city or county might.
 For example, businesses in Manchester need to get a general business license at the city level.
 And lots of cities have extra requirements for industry-specific licenses.
 It’s your job to cover all these bases (and to do so for every city and county you operate in).